-Placing a Ganesha idol as per Vastu principles on Wednesday in your puja room at home helps reduces tensions and conflicts.
+Placing a Ganesha idol as per Vastu principles on Wednesday in your puja room at home helps reduce tensions and conflicts.
 Worship this idol daily.

-Placing a Ganesha idol at the entrance of your house ensures a haromonius environment and helps keep negative energies away.
+Placing a Ganesha idol at the entrance of your house ensures a harmonious environment and helps keep negative energies away.

 Happy Ganesha Chaturthi!